Akurateco

 Acquirer Mark-Up

-Options for establishing a payment company
+Options for Establishing a Payment Company

-Develop payment software in-house
+• Develop payment software in-house

-First and the most obvious option is to develop a payment infrastructure yourself.
+The first and most obvious option is to develop a payment infrastructure yourself.
 It is a good choice in terms of high levels of customization and full control over your system.
 However, this route also comes with significant considerations in terms of cost and time-to-market.
 Developing a payment gateway from scratch typically starts at around $500K, with costs scaling higher based on features and integrations.
 As for time-to-market, expect a development period of about one year from initial planning to launch, along with obtaining all necessary certifications.

-Lease a payment solution from a trusted vendor
+• Lease a payment solution from a trusted vendor

 Alternatively, you could lease a white-label payment infrastructure from an established software provider.
 This option provides access to a fully functional, end-to-end payment platform with pre-built technologies and integrations, often at a much lower cost than building a solution in-house.
 A leased solution is typically ready to use within a few weeks or months, allowing for faster deployment.
 However, it may not offer the same degree of flexibility, customization, or control as a self-developed platform.

-Proven strategies for your payment business by Akurateco & Dwayne Gefferie A Complete Ebook for Fintech Providers of All Sizes Read now |
+Proven strategies for your payment business by Akurateco & Dwayne Gefferie